Ocean acidification: Other biological impacts

 Aside from the slowing and/or reversal of calcification, organisms may suffer other adverse effects, either indirectly through negative impacts on food resources, or directly as reproductive or physiological effects.
 For example, the elevated oceanic levels of CO_{2} may produce CO_{2}-induced acidification of body fluids, known as hypercapnia.

-Acoustic properties

 Increasing acidity has been observed to reduce metabolic rates in jumbo squid and depress the immune responses of blue mussels.
-This is possibly because ocean acidification may alter the acoustic properties of seawater, allowing sound to propagate further, and increasing ocean noise.
-This impacts all animals that use sound for echolocation or communication.

 Atlantic longfin squid eggs took longer to hatch in acidified water, and the squid's statolith was smaller and malformed in animals placed in sea water with a lower pH.
 However, these studies are ongoing and there is not yet a full understanding of these processes in marine organisms or ecosystems.

+Acoustic properties

+Another potential route to ecosystem impacts is through bioacoustics.
+This may occur as ocean acidification can alter the acoustic properties of seawater, allowing sound to propagate further, and increasing ocean noise.
+This impacts all animals that use sound for echolocation or communication.